 7. You must have a basic understanding of United States history and civics.

-To help you learn, Immigration posts a set of one hundred questions and answers divided into various sections.
+During your naturalization interview, you will be tested on U.S. history and civics.
 The immigration officer will ask you a question and you have to answer.
 It is not a multiple choice test, and no one will give you any hints.
-You have ten chances to answer six questions correctly.
-As soon as you get six right, the officer will stop this part of the test.
+There are two versions of this test.

 You will pay a fee to apply for citizenship.
 Some people can get a fee waiver, meaning they do not have to pay.
 Learn more about fee waivers in the “Exceptions and Waivers” section below.